-“So, it all depends on the size of your system, but we can do a lot more with the batteries that we have available now than we could five or 10 years ago,” says Rob.
-“Typically, everything beyond really heavy loads (you know, big motors turning on), we can do fairly comfortably.”
+It depends on the size of your system, but we can do a lot more with the batteries that we have available now than we could five or 10 years ago.
+Everything beyond really heavy loads (you know, big motors turning on), we can do fairly comfortably.

 Appliances that may be too large for a conventionally sized system include heat pumps, big air conditioners, and power tools.
 But when the system is designed with your needs in mind, it should be able to handle just about anything.